Describe password protection and management capabilities of Azure AD

 If an Azure AD user tries to set their password to one of these weak passwords, they receive a notification to choose a more secure one.
 The global banned list is sourced from real-world, actual password spray attacks.
-This approach improves the overall security and effectiveness, and the password validation algorithm also uses smart fuzzy-matching techniques.
+This approach improves the overall security and effectiveness, and the password validation algorithm also uses smart fuzzy-matching techniques used to find strings that approximately match a pattern.
 Azure AD Password Protection efficiently detects and blocks millions of the most common weak passwords from being used in your enterprise.

 Custom banned password lists